Little Acorns Forest School

 Continue your Wild Adventure!

 Hello Everyone!
-I hope you are all keeping safe and well and miss you all lots.
+I hope you are all keeping safe and well, miss you all lots.

 I've put together a few ideas to keep you busy and hope you get some inspiration.
 A small activity once a day can really help and there's so much to see all year round.

-If you have any ideas that you would like to share with your friends then you can contact me, any time and i will try to reply as soon as I can. firstname.lastname@example.org
+If you have any ideas that you would like to share with your friends then you can contact me, any time by email: firstname.lastname@example.org

 You can send me pictures of you being creative and I will share them on the website.